 Can Parenting Time Be Modified?

 If a parent believes that the existing parenting time schedule is no longer suitable for their child, or they have experienced an interruption or disruption to their court-ordered parenting time schedule, they can request modification of, or assistance with, parenting time by filing a motion for modification of parenting time or a motion for parenting time assistance.
-It is always advisable to seek the assistance of an attorney with experience in Custody and Parenting Time matters.
+It is always advisable to seek the assistance of an lawyer with experience in Custody and Parenting Time matters.

 R. Leigh Frost Law

 Custody and parenting time are matters that can be significantly affected by the level of cooperation between the parties involved.
 If you are a St. Paul or Minneapolis resident and your child’s other parent cannot agree on parenting time, R. Leigh Frost’s child custody law practice can help.
 Our team will work diligently on your behalf to ensure that your custody and parenting time rights allow you to continue to be a parent to your child, regardless of what has happened in your relationship.
 Call us today at 612-286-8537 or visit our office at 225 South 6th St Suite #1775, Minneapolis, MN 55402.